 — The Feathered Pipe Scholarship Fund: This fund assists those who have the intention and heart but may not have the financial ability to afford participating in a Feathered Pipe retreat.
 We believe the best way to create the sustainable and cooperative communities we dream of starts with the individual.
 The scholarship fund goes right to the heart of our philosophy and mission.

 — Veterans Yoga Project Healing Retreat: In 2012, we held our first healing retreat free of charge for Montana Veterans.
 Lead by Dr. Daniel Libby of the Veteran’s Yoga Project and attendees were referred from a program at the Helena VA Hospital.
-We continue this joint mission in 2018 with a pro bono retreat for Montana women veterans, as well as holding the second annual VYP Summit for yoga teachers and therapists who have a desire to assist veterans in their healing.
+In 2020, Veterans Yoga Project is again partnering with the Feathered Pipe Foundation.
+We are currently raising funds for two, 10-day teacher training programs for veterans at the Ranch in 2020.

 Your Ongoing Support is Essential